techlaunch/Portfolio/README.md

 If you would like your professors to give you a reference, ask Ibis and Salvi for a 400 characters text talking about you and your skills and qualities.
 You are welcome to add/replace with other references by adding their pictures with a size of 300x300 px in the folder "images\references".

 ## Post your portfolio
-Push your new portfolio to GitHub and pull it into your TechLaunch server.
+Push your changes to GitHub and pull it into your TechLaunch server.
 Make sure it opens when you access to the root of the server, I.E.: "http://USERNAME.techlaunch.online".
 Ask your professors for help if needed.